ultravideo/kvazaar/README.md

                                    - none: no constraint
                                    - frametile: constrain within the tile
-                                   - frametilemargin: constrain even more
+                                   - frametilemargin: constrain even more --roi <string>         : Use a delta QP map for region of interest Read an array of delta QP values from a file, where the first two values are the width and height, followed by width*height delta QP values in raster order.
+                                   The delta QP map can be any size or aspect ratio, and will be mapped to LCU's.

 Compression tools:
       --deblock [<beta:tc>]  : Deblocking